Albert H. Dolan: Biography

 Dolan also founded the Matt Talbot Legion, "formed," as one of his obituaries explained, "to aid alcoholics through prayer and the inspiration of Matt Talbott's example."
 Dolan wrote two books about Matt Talbot: Matt Talbot, Alcoholic: The Story of a Slave to Alcohol who Became a Comrade of Christ (1947) and We Knew Matt Talbot: Visits with His Relatives and Friends (1948).

-Victim of Imposter Scam
+Imposter scam

-In 1929, there were several incidents of a man posing as a priest who claimed to be Rev. Albert H. Dolan and who visited several convents.
+In 1929, there were several incidents of a man posing as a priest who claimed to be Dolan and who visited several convents.
 The man appeared to be trying to collect money supposedly for Mass intentions and he would sometimes bring copies of Dolan's books with him which he would autograph for the nuns.

-Books, partial list
+Selected works

 Dolan considered Roses Fall Where Rivers Meet (1937) his best work.
 He said that his book Dare to Live!
 Is Our Religion a Burden or a Boon?
 (1941) was "suggested and inspired" by two books by Ida Friederike Görres, namely The Nature of Sanctity and The Burden of Belief.

 He wrote 53 books.
-Most, if not all, of Dolan's books were published by Carmelite Press, based in Chicago, IL and Englewood, NJ.
+Most, if not all, of Dolan's books were published by Carmelite Press, based in Chicago and Englewood, New Jersey.